Parameswara of Malacca: Legacy

 Depiction of Parameswara by Singaporean artist Foo Swee Chin in the educational graphic novel Parameswara and Temasek: The Sacking of Singapore distributed by the Singapore Bicentennial Office.

 Within decades after its foundation, Malacca grew into an international trading port and heralded the golden age of Alam Melayu.
 80 languages were reportedly spoken in Malacca.
 Malacca became an important port in the far east during the 16th century.
 It became so rich that the Portuguese writer and trader Tome Pires said "Whoever is lord of Malacca shall have his hands on the throat of Venice."
 The new Malay sultanate emerged as the primary base in continuing the historic struggles of its predecessors, Singapura and Srivijaya, against their Java-based nemeses.
-By the mid-15th century, Majapahit found itself unable to control the rising power of Malacca that began to gain effective control of Malacca straits and expands its influence to Sumatra.
+By the mid-15th century, Majapahit found itself unable to control the rising power of Malacca that began to gain effective control of Malacca straits and expand its influence to Sumatra.
 The Malay Annals records that, at the height of its power, following the accession to the throne of Sultan Mansur Shah in 1459, Malacca's territory covered much of the Malay peninsula as well as the Riau-Lingga islands and parts of the east coast of Sumatra namely Indragiri, Kampar, Siak, Rokan, Haru and Siantan.
 Malacca was still looking to expand its territory as late as 1506 when it conquered Kelantan.

 The prosperity of Malacca as an international port changed the entire Maritime Southeast Asia and its success was admired by kings from neighbouring kingdoms.
-As a major entreport, Malacca attracted Muslim traders from various part of the world and became a centre of Islam, disseminating the religion throughout the Maritime Southeast Asia.
+As a major entrepôt, Malacca attracted Muslim traders from various part of the world and became a centre of Islam, disseminating the religion throughout Maritime Southeast Asia.
 The process of Islamisation in the region surrounding Malacca gradually intensified between the 15th and 16th centuries through study centres in Upeh, the district on the north bank of the Malacca River.
-Islam spread from Malacca to Jambi, Kampar, Bengkalis, Siak, Aru and the Karimun Islands in Sumatra, throughout much of the Malay peninsula, Java and even Philippines.
-The Malay Annals even reveals that the courts of Malacca and Pasai posed theological questions and problems to one another.
+Islam spread from Malacca to Jambi, Kampar, Bengkalis, Siak, Aru and the Karimun Islands in Sumatra, throughout much of the Malay peninsula, Java and even the Philippines.
+The Malay Annals reveals that the courts of Malacca and Pasai posed theological questions and problems to one another.
 Of the so-called Wali Sanga ('nine saints') responsible in spreading Islam on Java, at least two, Sunan Bonang and Sunan Kalijaga, are said to have studied in Malacca.
 The expansion of Islam into the interiors of Java in the 15th century led to the gradual decline of Malacca's long standing foe, Hindu-Majapahit, before it finally succumbed to the emerging local Muslim forces in the early 16th century.
-Ultimately, the period spanning from Malaccan era right until the age of effective European colonisation, saw the domination of Malay-Muslim sultanates in trade and politics that eventually contributed to the re-strengthening of Malay domination and cultural influence of the region.
+Ultimately, the period spanning from the Malaccan era right until the age of effective European colonisation saw the domination of Malay-Muslim sultanates in trade and politics that eventually contributed to the re-strengthening of Malay domination and cultural influence of the region.